Technickel-Dev/baseline-mcp/video-assets/project_inspiration.md

 The biggest challenge was the learning curve of MCP.
 With no prior experience building an MCP server or client, I had to learn everything from the ground up.
 It was a difficult but ultimately rewarding process.

 Another significant challenge was the client-server integration.
 Getting the client and server to communicate seamlessly, not just on my local machine but also over the internet, was a painful endeavor.
 There was a lot of debugging and head scratching involved, but seeing it all come together and work for others to enjoy made it all worthwhile.

+## What's next for baseline-mcp

+I'm excited to see what people think of the project and I'm very open to feedback and improvements.
+As we continue to make our way through my favorite month of the open-source year, Hacktoberfest, I encourage everyone to try it out, file issues, and contribute to making it even better.